• Skip to primary navigation

 Yes, you can freeze the baked rolls – just let them cook and then pack them into plastic bags and freeze.
 You can leave them in the freezer for up to 6 months.

 You can also freeze the shaped rolls.
 Brush the unproofed rolls with egg white and water and place them, still on the baking tray, into the freezer.
-Once solid, transfer to a plastic bag and leave for up to 6 months.
+Once solid, transfer them to a plastic bag and freeze them for up to 6 months.

 To use, remove from the freezer and arrange on baking parchment on a baking tray.
 Leave to proof for at least 4 hours.
 This will allow the frozen rolls time to defrost before they start to proof.